SpiralLogic/ADSProgammingExamples/Word Partitions/README.md

 # Partitions

-This program takes a dictionary of words with the same number of letters and then partitions those words depending on whether they can be reach one another in the following way:
+This program takes a dictionary of words with the same number of letters and then partitions those words depending on whether they can  reach one another in the following way:

 Words are linked when they differ only by one letter: